-Finding a place to live and maybe buy a house can be hard.
-If you are thinking about California and don’t need to be in one of the major cities, this list is for you.
+Finding a place to live and maybe buying a house can be hard.
+If you are thinking about California here we´ll give you the cheapest places to live in California, this list is for you.
 Nobody wants a giant mortgage but in most of California, that is what you are going to get.

 California is a highly desirable place to live and that’s a fact and it shows by the cost of living and housing prices.
 Today’s list is not about San Francisco, It’s about places in California that still might be considered a cheap place to live at least by California standards.

-I’ll spread it out with places that are nice, inexpensive compared to the rest of California.
+I’ll spread it out with places that are nice, and inexpensive compared to the rest of California.

 10. 29 Palms California